anthony-devarti/weatherapp/Project Data/project.md

 Weather App
 REQUIREMENTS
 To complete the assignment, you must complete the following:

 Allow the user to enter their location (zip code is probably easiest) and press a button to load the weather.

 Run an onClick or onSubmit that executes an Axios GET request to retrieve weather data from the API.

 If the request is successful, display the following in a 'mobile app' format:
     City name
     Current weather conditions
-Current temperature in Kelvin, Fahrenheit, and Celsius A unique image, decided by the current temperature (The API has icons built-in, be sure to read the docs) If the request is unsuccessful, display a specific error message such as "Invalid Zip Code" or anything else that might come back from the API.
+    Current temperature in Kelvin, Fahrenheit, and Celsius

+A unique image, decided by the current temperature (The API has icons built-in, be sure to read the docs)

+If the request is unsuccessful, display a specific error message such as "Invalid Zip Code" or anything else that might come back from the API.
+200 means that the data call was good, even if there's an error.
+400 means that the call was invalid.

 Allow the user to continue entering new zip codes to get new weather data.
-Remember to push to GitHub!
-Potential employers will view your GitHub profile, so activity is crucial!

 STRETCH GOALS
     Get weather based on location data (no need for user input).
+        (related to geolocation)
     Store Multiple Locations for weather data.
+        array/state store the results of what comes back.
+Goes away on refresh.
     Save the location data and/or weather data in LocalStorage.
+        Big stretch
     Use more data provided by the API (forecast data, historical data, daily change in weather, etc.)

-Use JS to render the entire app (only have a single <div id='main'></div> in the body of your index.html).
+    Use JS to render the entire app (only have a single <div id='main'></div> in the body of your index.html). probably should be the start point to limit the amount of  html I can mess up. init function that builds the ui.
-Keep track of the users' current page if they accidentally refresh using LocalStorage
+    Keep track of the users' current page if they accidentally refresh using LocalStorage big stretch
         Tip: See additional resources.
     Dynamically generate content using JavaScript
-Tip: Initialize, BuildUI, Start would be a good start to doing everything in JS Dynamically change CSS with JavaScript
+        Tip: Initialize, BuildUI, START would be a good start to doing everything in JS Dynamically change CSS with JavaScript
-Tip: Alter a css property of a dynamic or static element PROCESS
+        Tip: Alter a css property of a dynamic or static element
-Tech Stack
-HTML
-CSS
-Bootstrap
-JavaScript
-Setup
-Create a new GitHub repo and name it ‘weather-app’.
-Create necessary files for the application in your terminal and view and modify them in your editor.
-Import and route necessary css/js files (E.g. Bootstrap, main.js, style.css).
-Save all and create your first commit to main, then create and switch to a ‘dev’ branch.

 Application File Structure
 repo/
     index.html - your main page